 145TH ANNIVERSARY

-Councilmember Popek-Hurst and Lezlie Larsen are leading the efforts for the 145th Anniversary and 250th Anniversary Day.
+Councilmember Popek-Hurst and Lezlie Larsen are leading the efforts for the 145th Plankinton Anniversary and 250th US Anniversary Day.
 Originally, the events were scheduled for June, but they were approached and asked to combine the June celebration, the 250th anniversary, and the Pool Party into a single event.
 As a result, they are considering August 8th as a day of celebration for the City of Plankinton.
 They are planning to have multiple activities and events that day to keep things lively.
 Some of the ideas include a community breakfast, a display at City Hall, and have both museums open from 10 a.m. to 2 p.m., with the pool open from 12 p.m. to 6 p.m.
 Lezlie Larsen added they are hoping to do a dinner on main street, fireworks show (depending on weather), a vendor flee market, asking the business in town to do a lunch special, even maybe bring a car show to Plankinton that day, and community supper.
 They are hoping it will be a full day for both adults and children.

 Nielsen made a motion to approve the date of August 8th, 2026, as a day of celebration.
 Green seconded the motion.
 All voted aye.
 Motion carried.